tungphambasement/DCNN/docs/pipeline_architecture.md

 - When the message queue is empty, the main event loop will go back to idle/sleep state.

 ## Network auto-distribution
-- For network distribution, user will only need to specify the config of the whole model, the number of stages, and number of microbatches, from which the coordinator is created.
+- For network distribution, user only need to specify the config of the whole model, the endpoints of workers, and number of microbatches, from which the coordinator is created.
 - To do this, the coordinator needs to do an initial handshake with all the specified endpoints that the user specifies, which are the machines we will distribute the model.
 - Once it verifies the connection, it serialize each stage into config and send it over the network.
 Meanwhile, the recipient, being a machine, will listen for messages and create the model from that config.
 - For each machine, once it has successfully created the Pipeline Stage from given config, it will then ping back to the coordinator that it's ready.